jcole099/jcole099/README.md

 * Python

 Website: [JCOLE.NET](https://jcole.net/)
-The best way to contact me is through the Discord chat application.
-My username is dmc_run#4350.
+*For fastest response, contact me through the Discord chat application.
+My username is dmc_run#4350.*

 <!---
 jcole099/jcole099 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.